rachelvansciver/SAACO3/storage/Aurora.md

 - multi az
 - each az has a copy of the cluster
 - 5x faster than mysql
-- 3x fast than postgre
+- 3x fast than postgres
 - up to 15 replicas
 - faster replication
 - 20% more cost than [[RDS]]
 - restore to any point in time
+- no read-through caching
+- no stand-by instance (only amazon RDS)

 ## Primary DB
 - read and write